encoredev/encore/docs/how-to/github.md

 Do this by opening your app in the [Cloud Dashboard](https://app.encore.dev) and go to **Settings** > **General**.
 Then in the **Root Directory** section, you specify the directory within your Git repository in which your `encore.app` file is located.

-## Clean up the old .git folder

-When you first created your app using `encore app create`, Encore automatically created a `.git` folder to enable Encore's built-in git workflow.
-Once you've linked your app to GitHub you may end up with multiple `.git` folders.
-In this case, you can safely delete the pre-existing `.git` folder created by Encore.

 ## Configure deploy trigger

 When using GitHub, you can configure Encore to automatically trigger deploys when you push to a specific branch name.